phetsims/calculus-grapher/doc/implementation-notes.md

 ## Common Framework for All Screens

+The four-screen simulation is based almost solely on the code in calculus-grapher/common/model/.
+Individual screens are typically customized by passing appropriate options fields to the common implementation.
+As a result, it is important for future maintainers to familiarize themselves with the common model of the simulation.
+Below we provide an overview of the most important classes and their relationships.

 ### Model Class Hierarchy

-The four-screen simulation is based almost solely from the common model trunk.
-Individual screens are typically customized by passing appropriate options fields to the common trunk.
-As a result, it is important for future maintainers to familiarize themselves with the common model of the simulation.
-Below we provide an overview of  all the common class model and their relationships.

-CalculusGrapherModel - The main entry point of the model
+CalculusGrapherModel - the top-level model class

 GraphType - Types for identifying the types of graphs available, and sets of those graphs.
 GraphSet - GraphSet is an ordered set of GraphType